anumcait/ci-cd-docker/README.md

 # 🚀 CI/CD Pipeline with GitHub Actions & Docker

+**CI/CD Pipeline with GitHub Actions & Docker (No Cloud Needed)**
+Objective: Set up a full CI/CD pipeline that builds a Docker image, runs tests, and deploys locally.

+Tools: GitHub Actions, Docker, Docker Hub (free), Minikube or local VM

+**Mini Guide:**
+- Write a Dockerfile and docker-compose.yml.
+- Configure GitHub Actions to run tests, build the image, and push to Docker Hub.
+- Use Minikube or a local VM to pull and run the image.
+**Deliverables:**
+ - GitHub repo with workflows
+ - Docker image link
+ - CI/CD workflow results
+ - Screenshots of the deployed app

 ## 🧩 Project Overview
 This project demonstrates a **local CI/CD pipeline** using **GitHub Actions**, **Docker**, and **Docker Hub** — without relying on any cloud services.
 It builds a Docker image, runs tests, pushes the image to Docker Hub, and then deploys it locally using **Docker Compose** (or optionally Minikube).